maexled/mystrom-django-interface/README.md

    ghcr.io/maexled/mystrom-django-interface
 ```
 Make sure to replace the content in `{...}` with your variable of your choice.

-Make sure that the static files are not deployed yet.
-For this look the next section

 ## Run with docker-compose and needed containers
 ```sh